Package Torello.Java

 java.lang.String... compareStrs)

 This is a static-factory generator method.
-It helps the programmer automatically build an instance of this FunctionalInterface 'StrFilter' for one of the most common uses/tasks where a String-Filter Predicate would be needed.
+It helps the programmer automatically build an instance of a 'StrFilter' for some of the most common uses/tasks in which a String-Filter Predicate would be needed.
 Here, the class TextComparitor is reused from the 'NodeSearch' package.
 Please review how each of the pre-defined, static-instances of class TextComparitor operate when presented with String-input.

 Example: